Cholesterol - high; High cholesterol

 - High: Above 200

-A healthy diet can help you lose any extra pounds.
-Even losing just 5 or 10 pounds may help lower your cholesterol.
+A healthy diet can help you lose weight.
+Losing just 5 or 10 pounds may help lower your cholesterol.
 To eat a healthy diet:

 - Cut down on saturated fats and trans fats.
 No more than 10% of your daily calories should come from saturated fat, and you should avoid trans fats completely.
 Based on data from 4 studies, it is estimated that a 2% increase in energy intake from trans fats increases the incidence of heart disease by 23%.
 Choose unsaturated fats, such as olive oil and canola oil, instead.